 - obtain permission from the Secretary of the Department concerned, if he or she holds a commission as a Reserve Officer in any branch of the U.S. Armed Forces;

-- reside full-time in the area where the embassy is requesting representation; and
+- reside full-time within the boundaries of the metropolitan area where the embassy is requesting representation; and

 - be age 21 or over.

 Consequently, in addition to the information requested concerning the location and duties of the proposed honorary consular officer, the embassy must submit to OFM